-- Listen to your child reading – Please try to read on a daily basis with your child and ask them questions about what they have read.
-Please ensure their reading journal has been completed by an adult after each reading session at home.
+- Listen to your child reading.
+Please try to read on a daily basis with your child and encourage them to answer the questions available on Bug Club.

 - Encourage your child to practise and learn their spellings – discuss spelling patterns or rules.
 The most important thing is that they know to apply the spellings to their writing.

 - Practise calculations at home to develop fluency.
 Practise written methods such as the column method and the grid method.

 - Encourage your child to take care of all the work they do, including homework – they should write in pencil, and keep their writing neat (preferably joined-up).

 - Encourage your child to talk about what they have learnt at school.